Motorola 6800: Design team breakup

-Chuck Peddle was a very effective spokesman and the MOS Technology microprocessors were extensively covered in the trade press.
+Peddle was a very effective spokesman and the MOS Technology microprocessors were extensively covered in the trade press.
 One of the earliest was a full-page story on the MCS6501 and MCS6502 microprocessors in the July 24, 1975 issue of Electronics magazine.
 Stories also ran in EE Times (August 24, 1975), EDN (September 20, 1975), Electronic News (November 3, 1975) and Byte (November 1975).
 Advertisements for the 6501 appeared in several publications the first week of August 1975.
 The 6501 would be for sale at the WESCON trade show in San Francisco, September 16–19, 1975, for $20 each.
 In September 1975 the advertisements included both the 6501 and the 6502 microprocessors.
 The 6502 would only cost $25.

 Motorola responded to MOS Technology's $20 microprocessor by immediately reducing the single-unit price of the 6800 microprocessor from $175 to $69 and then suing MOS Technology in November 1975.
 Motorola claimed that the eight former Motorola engineers used technical information developed at Motorola in the design of the 6501 and 6502 microprocessors.
 MOS Technology's other business, calculator chips, was declining due to a price war with Texas Instruments so their financial backer, Allen-Bradley, decided to limit the possible losses and sold the assets of MOS Technology back to the founders.
 The lawsuit was settled in April 1976 with MOS Technology dropping the 6501 chip that would plug into a Motorola 6800 socket and licensing Motorola's peripheral chips.
 Motorola reduced the single-unit price of the 6800 to $35.